-These crispy, delicious gluten free onion rings are about to take your gluten free enjoyment to a whole new level!
-I am sharing gluten free onion rings made two ways, with a gluten free beer batter or plain batter.
+These crispy, delicious gluten free onion rings are about to take your gluten free cooking to a whole new level!
+I am sharing gluten free onion rings made two ways; with a gluten free beer batter coating or plain batter.
 Either way, you decide to make your batter, these homemade gluten free beer batter onion rings are incredible!
+Make a batch in 30 minutes!

 This recipe is for Mr. Fearless Dining, whose love of onions knows no bounds!
 When we first married, I wouldn't say I liked onions.
 I would go out of my way not to use them in recipes.
 Over the years, and after many colorful discussions, I have gotten used to using onions, and I can now eat them cooked.

-If you have been looking for a crispy delicious gluten free onion rings recipe, give this recipe a try.
-I have layered in some flavor options and ways to keep this crispy!
+If you have been looking for a crispy, delicious vegan, gluten-free onion rings recipe, give this recipe a try.
+I have layered in some flavor options and ways to keep them crispy!

-If you love fried recipes, you will love my Gluten Free Chicken Fried Steak and my Gluten Free Fried Chicken recipes too!
+If you love fried recipes, you will also love my Gluten Free Chicken Fried Steak and my Gluten Free Fried Chicken recipes!

 Ingredient Notes: